 Lac Beauvert is also pretty close to the town of Jasper, so is easily accessible (although you’ll definitely need a car).
 While you’re in Jasper, make sure you check out some of the other amazing things to do!

-It’s not quite a glacial lake like Lake Louise or Moraine.
+It’s not quite a glacial lake like Lake Louise or Moraine, so the water isn’t bright blue, however it is a beautiful shade of green.
 Otherwise it’s pretty awesome to paddle here!

 Maligne Lake in Jasper National Park